-One of the biggest fears almost every woman has when she is pregnant is the dreaded idea of pooping while pushing.
+One of the biggest and most common fears you may have while pregnant is the dreaded idea of pooping while pushing.
 This is why it is important to understand the facts around this as well as a few tips to help.

-The vast majority of women will have a bowel movement when they are pushing.
-There are some who do not poop and many women who do not realize that they poop.
-Many women do not notice this because of the epidural or because the nurse cleans it up right away so it is not an issue with the delivery.
+It is extremely common to have a bowel movement while you are pushing.
+You may have a bowel movement or you may not know that you have.
+You may not notice having a bowel movement because of the epidural or because the nurse cleans it up right away so it is not an issue with the delivery.

 Before you get yourself all worked up about the thought of pooping during labor, remember that it is something the hospital staff sees happen multiple times a day.
 Here are a few other things to keep in mind:

-- Only have people in the delivery room that you can feel comfortable to see you at your most vulnerable.
+- Only have people in the delivery room that you feel comfortable with enough to see you at your most vulnerable.

 - Do not take anti-diarrheal medications, enemas or other measures to keep yourself from having bowel movements while you are in labor; this could create unseen complications.